 Another important area of cultural behavior is the non-confrontational attitude that is typical of most Indonesian ethnic groups, including the Balinese.
 One does not win an argument in Indonesia by raising one's voice, still less by exhibiting confrontational behavior.
-The norm is to "out-polite" someone who may be exhibiting aggressive behavior in a situation that may be tense for one reason or another.
+The norm is to "outpolite" someone who may be exhibiting aggressive behavior in a situation that may be tense for one reason or another.
 On the other hand, good-natured arguing in a market situation, or teasing among peers is considered quite ordinary.
-The important thing to remember here is that, while there may be cases where someone is offensive in public (this cannot be avoided anywhere in today's world), the best way to counter that kind of behavior is by ignoring it, or giving it as little energy as possible.
+The important thing to remember here is that, while there may be cases where someone is offensive in public (this cannot be avoided anywhere in today's world), the best way to counter that kind of behavior is by ignoring it or giving it as little energy as possible.

 There is one area of public experience where students-and Indonesian citizens alike-can experience an aggressive form of behavior that can be disconcerting.
-This is in the area of public transportation, where drivers of small vans (bemos) compete for fares, and are often aggressive about demanding higher fares from non-Indonesians.
+This is in the area of public transportation, where drivers of small vans (Bemos) compete for fares and are often aggressive about demanding higher fares from non-Indonesians.
 There is an art to dealing with this kind of behavior, which we will do our best to impart early in the program.
 While this is an area where we still advise a non-confrontational approach to head off possible conflict, it may be that you will have to be more aggressive in bargaining for the price you think is fair.
 On the other hand, it is not worth getting too excited about an over-payment of one or two thousand rupiah, since it is considered normal practice for drivers to get "a little extra" for providing their service to tourists.
-If a group of students are traveling together, it can be advantageous to charter an entire bemo for a particular journey.
+If a group of students are traveling together, it can be advantageous to charter an entire Bemo for a particular journey.
 Drivers like this sort of bargain as it allows them to make a little extra and allows the group of passengers to get a fair rate as well, one that they could not get by organizing things through a tour agency.
+This type of public transportation is becoming rarer now in Bali, having been replaced by Go-Jek, Grabbike, GrabCar which is like Uber in the USA.

 We will discuss LGBTQ and gender issues during the first week of the Orientation Period.
-These are complex issues, largely due to the fact that social attitudes vary widely between urban and rural areas, and also between ethnic groups.
+These are complex issues, largely due to the fact that social attitudes vary widely between urban and rural areas. and also between ethnic groups.
 The Balinese public, for example, has very little awareness on LGBTQI issues.
 However, that does not normally translate into hostility, since tolerance of difference is a positive social value.
 Few, if any, of our students have experienced any problems concerning their gender or sexual identity; in a few cases these students have had to make concessions in terms of public behavior, but this has much more to do with Indonesian standards of public decorum than on the question of sexual orientation.